catseye/tideay/README.markdown

 ### display ###

 *   Show column position of cursor.
-*   Left pane seems to want to be able to scroll when many files open, but does it?
-Is this a bug?
-Ensuring the controls are visible, while only the buffer tabs scroll, would be nice.
+*   When notebook tab pane exceeds height of window, you can only scroll down as far as the "open" entry.
+You can't seem to use "find" etc properly.
-*   Better source language detection via sniffing the hashbang line.
+    Ensuring the controls are visible, while only the buffer tabs scroll, would be nice (but it doesn't look like GtkNotebook supports this much.)
 *   Visible whitespace (space, tab, LF) would be *really* nice.

 ### editing ###